-An 23.
+An 15.
 Human Evolution.
 9 units (3-0-6); first term.
 Introduction to human evolution, which is essential for understanding our species.
 Natural selection, sexual selection, genetics, systematics, behavioral ecology, and life history theory are covered.
 The order Primates is surveyed.
 Primary emphasis is on the hominid fossil and archeological record.
-Behavior, cognition, and culture of nonhuman primates and humans, as well as physical variation in present-day humans, is examined.
-Not offered 2016–17.
+Behavior, cognition, and culture of nonhuman primates and humans, as well as physical variation in present-day humans, are examined.
+Not offered 2017–18.

 An 97.
 Undergraduate Research.
 Units to be arranged; any term.
 Prerequisites: advanced Anthropology and instructor’s permission.
 This course offers advanced undergraduates the opportunity to pursue research in Anthropology individually or in a small group.
 Graded pass/fail.

 An 101.
 Selected Topics in Anthropology.
 Units to be determined by arrangement with the instructor; offered by announcement.
 Topics to be determined by instructor.
 Instructor: Staff.

 An/PS 127.
 Corruption.
 9 units (3-0-6); second term.
 Prerequisites: AN 22 or PS 12.
 Corruption taxes economies and individuals in both the developing and the developed world.
 We will examine what corruption means in different places and contexts, from grand financial scandals to misappropriation of development funds, ethnic patronage, and the theft of elections.
 How do we measure it?
 What are its costs and social consequences?
 What are its correlates?
 Does freedom of information matter?
 Students will read across a range of topics, and write an in-depth research paper on one topic.
 Limited enrollment.
 Instructor: Ensminger.